William Hahne

 William Eric Viking Hahne (born 19 April 1992) is a Swedish far-right politician who was the Deputy Chairman of the party Alternative for Sweden.
 He was Deputy Chairman of the Sweden Democratic Youth (SDU) from September 2011 to September 2015.
 From November 2014 to April 2015 Hahne represented the Sweden Democrats (SD) in the City Council of Stockholm Municipality.

 He resigned from Alternative for Sweden in March 2020 after revelations that he sold surgical masks during the COVID-19 pandemic at highly inflated prices.
+He currently work with e-commerce and lives with his family in Shenzhen, China.

 Political career

 Sweden Democrats

 Hahne was employed as press secretary for the Sweden Democrats in the Riksdag in 2010.
 He left the post in 2012, according to many because of an attention-grabbing debate article in Aftonbladet he had written together with Gustav Kasselstrand, in which they called on the SD to recognize Palestine as a state, defying the party's pro-Israeli stance in the Israeli–Palestinian conflict.
 In November 2012, Hahne and Kasselstrand were again noticed in a debate article, this time in Dagens Nyheter, where they criticized the party for the treatment of Erik Almqvist after the so-called Iron pipe scandal.

 Hahne was expelled from the Sweden Democrats on 7 April 2015.
 Only hours after having left as deputy chairperson of the Sweden Democratic Youth, the Sweden Democrats announced that they would break the ties between the party and the youth league to form a new youth organization.